sara-nl/clouddocs/resize_os_image.markdown

  * **In _Gparted_:** Expand the ext4 partition (right-click on it, then choose _Resize/Move_).
 In the dialog that appears, type in the _Free space **following**_ field the size you want to leave for the swap-partition (i.e.: 512).
 That should automatically fill in the _New size_ field to fill in the rest of the unallocated space.
 Click on the _Resize/Move_ button.
  * **In _Gparted_:** Create a new extended partition (right-click on the unallocated space, then choose _New_).
 In the dialog that appears, for the the _Create as:_ field choose _Extended partition_.
 Click the _Add_ button.
  * **In _Gparted_:** Create a new linux-swap partition (right-click on the unallocated space, then choose _New_).
 In the dialog that appears, for the _File system:_ field choose _linux-swap_.
 Click the _Add_ button.
  * **In _Gparted_:** We have now the new layout in the main window of GParted.
 Click on the _Apply_ button to save the changes (and confirm if prompted, to actually make the changes).
-You can then quite GParted.
+You can then quit GParted.

 ## Saving the resized image